Expense Management For Small Businesses

 The first and most obvious reason to track mileage and gas receipts for taxes is to find out whether you qualify for deductions in the first place.

-As we discuss in the upcoming section about IRS rules, you’ll need specific information about your fleet — including mileage driven — in order to decide between the different aspects of the fleet tax law.
+You’ll need specific information about your fleet — including mileage driven — in order to decide between the different aspects of the fleet tax law.

 2) Optimize Performance